Guillaume Peltier: Life and career

-Peltier is a former member of the National Front (FN) and former leader of its youth section.
+He is a former member of the National Front (FN) and former leader of its youth section.
 He led The Strong Right, a right-wing populist faction of the Union for a Popular Movement (UMP), later The Republicans (LR), similar to The Popular Right faction.
 Peltier was a founder of the anti-abortion student group Young Christian Action (Jeunesse Action Chrétienté).

 In 2014, he was elected as mayor of Neung-sur-Beuvron and chairman of the Communauté de Communes de la Sologne des Etangs.

 In 2017, he was elected to the National Assembly in the 2nd constituency of Loir-et-Cher.

 On 9 January 2022, Peltier joined Reconquête (R!) to become party leader Éric Zemmour's deputy, in support of Zemmour's campaign in the 2022 presidential election.
 Zemmour has stated Peltier joining the party would allow it to heavily increase its access into local political structures.
 Earlier, Peltier was spokesman (2016–2017) and vice president (2019–2021) of The Republicans (LR).
 In the 2022 French legislative election he lost his seat after being eliminated in the first round.